 The Lighthouse Works is pleased to welcome Julia Bland, Andrew Meriwether Francis, Terry Hempfling and Mark Labowskie to Fishers Island.
-The fellows in our the 25th session were selected by independent panels from a pool of over 800 applicants and will be in residence from July 4 until August 15, 2017.
+Our Summer ’17 Fellows were selected by independent panels from a pool of over 800 applicants and will be in residence from July 4 until August 15, 2017.
 While our fellows’ primary obligation is to the solitary pursuit of their creative work, we do ask every artist to participate in some public events.
 These events are great opportunities for our community to meet our fellows, see and hear about their work, and learn about their time on Fishers Island.
 All are welcome; you don’t need to know anything about art or writing to attend and enjoy!

 Julia Bland’s works incorporate painting and weaving, developing the structures and patterns that bind disparate elements into a whole.
 Through weaving, cutting, sewing, dying, and painting, the surface becomes a visible record of her evolving, multi-faceted process.
 Bland earned her BFA from the Rhode Island School of Design in 2008, and her MFA from Yale in 2012.
 She has been an artist in residence at The Sharpe-Walentas Space Program, Yaddo, The Woodstock Byrdcliffe Guild, and The Skowhegan School of Painting and Sculpture.
 She has been awarded The Milton and Sally Avery Fellowship from Yaddo, The Carol Scholsberg Memorial Prize, The Jacques and Natasha Gelman Trust Travel Fellowship, and the Florence Leif Award.
 She has exhibited with On Stellar Rays, The NYU Institute of Fine Arts, and Asya Geisberg Gallery in NYC, Vox Populi in Philadelphia, and CES Gallery in Los Angeles.
 Her second solo exhibition in NYC will open Fall 2017 at Miller Contemporary.